-What Is the Pan-Canadian Assessment Program?
+What is the Pan-Canadian Assessment Program?

-The Pan-Canadian Assessment Program (PCAP) is the continuation of CMEC's commitment to inform Canadians about how well their education systems are meeting the needs of students and society.
-The information gained from this pan-Canadian assessment provides ministers of education with a basis for examining the curricula and other aspects of their school systems.
+The Pan-Canadian Assessment Program (PCAP) is a collaborative project that provides data on student achievement in Canadian provinces and territories.
+It is part of the ongoing commitment of the Council of Ministers of Education, Canada (CMEC) to inform Canadians about how well their education systems are meeting the needs of students and society.
+Every three years, close to 30,000 Grade 8/Secondary II2 students from across Canada are assessed with respect to their achievement of the curricular expectations common to all provinces and territories in three core learning domains: reading, mathematics, and science.
+The information gained from this pan-Canadian assessment provides ministers of education and other stakeholders with a basis for examining their provincial curriculum and other aspects of their school systems.